 This degree is aimed at students who are particularly interested in modern history and contemporary political issues.
 Through a wide range of history modules you will develop the skills to write and debate history and to use primary sources.
-In politics, you will learn to compare and contrast political institutions and behaviour in liberal democracies and gain a thorough understanding of the history of political ideas.
+In politics you will learn to compare and contrast different political institutions, systems and behaviours, and gain a thorough understanding of the history of political ideas.

 The history core is Learning History, a skill- and methodology-based module.
 The emphasis is on reflecting on the nature of history as a discipline and developing the skills required for the writing and debating of history.
 You will also take further survey modules in European history.
 In politics, you will take modules in contemporary political theory, comparative politics and international relations.
 You will learn to compare and contrast political institutions and behaviour in liberal democracies and gain a thorough understanding of the history of political ideas.

-The core element in Year Two is provided by a compulsory module specifically designed to ensure the intellectual coherence of this degree.
-History and Politics: A problem or solution? permits students to reflect on the complementary nature of the two disciplines as well as on ways in which they may be considered distinct from one another in their methods of research and analysis.
+The core element in Year Two is provided by a compulsory module specifically designed to ensure the intellectual coherence of this degree – History and Politics: A problem or solution?
+This module permits students to reflect on the complementary nature of the two disciplines as well as on ways in which they may be considered distinct from one another with regards to their methods of research and analysis.
 This module sits alongside other more specific optional modules, covering an extremely wide chronological and geographical range.
 In politics your options must be chosen from three designated ‘core’ areas, namely political theory, comparative politics, and international relations.

 In year three you will write a 10,000 word dissertation on a topic of your choice in either history or politics.
 In history, your dissertation will normally be linked to your Special Subject, a year-long, in-depth, research-based module, which you may select from a very broad menu.
 You will also take further politics options.

 Please visit the Department of History and School of Politics and International Relations websites.